Crazy Horse: Wagon Box Fight

 On August 2, 1867, Crazy Horse participated in the Wagon Box Fight, also near Fort Phil Kearny.
 Lakota forces numbering between 1000 and 2000 attacked a wood-cutting crew near the fort.
 Most of the soldiers fled to a circle of wagon boxes without wheels, using them for cover as they fired at the Lakota.
-The Lakota took substantial losses, as the soldiers were firing new breech-loading rifles.
+The Lakota took substantial losses as the soldiers were firing new breech-loading rifles.
 These could fire ten times a minute compared to the old muzzle-loading rate of three times a minute.
 The Lakota charged after the soldiers fired the first time, expecting the delay of their older muskets before being able to fire again.
-The soldiers suffered only five killed and two wounded while the Lakota suffered between 50 and 120 casualties.
+The soldiers suffered only five killed and two wounded, while the Lakota suffered between 50 and 120 casualties.
 Many Lakota were buried in the hills surrounding Fort Phil Kearny in Wyoming.

 Controversy over Black Buffalo Woman

 In the fall of 1870, Crazy Horse invited Black Buffalo Woman to accompany him on a buffalo hunt in the Slim Buttes area of present-day northwestern South Dakota.
 She was the wife of No Water, who had a reputation for drinking too much.
-It was Lakota custom to allow a woman to divorce her husband at any time.
+It was the Lakota's custom to allow a woman to divorce her husband at any time.
 She did so by moving in with relatives or with another man, or by placing the husband's belongings outside their lodge.
 Although some compensation might be required to smooth over hurt feelings, the rejected husband was expected to accept his wife's decision.
 No Water was away from camp when Crazy Horse and Black Buffalo Woman left for the buffalo hunt.

 No Water tracked down Crazy Horse and Black Buffalo Woman in the Slim Buttes area.
 When he found them in a teepee, he called Crazy Horse's name from outside.
 When Crazy Horse answered, No Water stuck a pistol into the teepee and aimed for Crazy Horse.
 Touch the Clouds, Crazy Horse's first cousin and son of Lone Horn, was sitting in the teepee nearest the entry.
 He knocked the pistol upward as No Water fired, deflecting the bullet to Crazy Horse's upper jaw.
 No Water left, with Crazy Horse's relatives in hot pursuit.
 No Water ran his horse until it died and continued on foot until he reached the safety of his own village.

 Several elders convinced Crazy Horse and No Water that no more blood should be shed.
 As compensation for the shooting, No Water gave Crazy Horse three horses.
 Because Crazy Horse was with a married woman, he was stripped of his title as Shirt Wearer (leader).